-Hutt St Centre will continue to pursue the short-term and long-term objectives described above, over the coming years.
-This will provide an enhanced capability through improving performance, achieving financial targets and managing customer and stakeholders relationships.
+Hutt St Centre will continue to pursue the short-term and long-term objectives described above, for the next 12 months whilst also looking to undertake a new Strategic Planning process for 2019-2022.
+This will provide an enhanced capability through improving performance, achieving financial targets and continuing to manage customer and stakeholders relationships.